 - Alaska Presidential Withdrawals:

-- Chukchi Sea and Beaufort Sea Planning Areas; see Presidential Memorandum, dated December 20, 2016.
+- Chukchi Sea and a Portion of Beaufort Sea Planning Areas; see Presidential Memorandum, dated December 20, 2016.

 - Atlantic Presidential Withdrawals: